 How to recover during stage 2

-Continue with passive exercises to maintain flexibility.
+Continue with passive exercises with gentle stretching at the end of the range of motion to maintain flexibility.
 You’ll also want to start initiating active range-of-motion exercises on your affected side at this point, if possible.

 Even if you can only move a small amount, it’s important to keep activating movement as that’s the best way to help your brain recover.

 At this stage, spasticity will reach its peak and it can cause discomfort and even pain.

 It might seem as though recovery is not improving but only worsening when you reach this stage, but do not give up!

 In fact, the increased spasticity should actually be seen as a good thing, because it means the neural connections between your brain and muscles are improving.

 You are over the hump in recovery and with hard work and the right tools, it only gets better from here!

 You should continue the therapy treatments from stages 1 and 2, focusing on active and passive range of motion exercises.

 If your doctor approves, you may be able to receive Botox injections to relieve your spasticity, especially if it is causing you a lot of pain.
 Just make sure you continue with your therapy exercises after your injection!